Nassir Little Player Props: Trail Blazers vs. Kings

-Nassir Little's Portland Trail Blazers take the court versus the Sacramento Kings at 10:00 PM ET on Wednesday.
+The Portland Trail Blazers, with Nassir Little, take on the Sacramento Kings at 10:00 PM ET on Friday.

-Now let's break down Little's available prop bets, with a particular eye on stats and trends to help you make good picks.
+In this article, we look at Little's available prop bets, providing stats to help you figure out the best wagers to make.

 Nassir Little Prop Bets vs. the Kings